shvets/google-translate-idea-plugin/README.txt

     How to use

 1. Select the part to be translated;
-2. Select "Translate" item from popup menu;
+2. Select "Translate" item from the editor popup menu;
 3. "translate.google.com" web site will perform actual translation;
 4. Response from the service will be inserted in place of selection.